Updated June 12, 2023

-2. Self-Regulation: It is the art of regulating one’s emotions to be able to manage and have self-control over them. also necessitates the need to manage one’s thoughts, emotions, and behavior to get positive results.
+2. Self-Regulation: It is the art of regulating one’s emotions to manage and have self-control over them.
+It also necessitates working on one’s thoughts, feelings, and behavior to get positive results.

-3. Motivation: People with high EI tend to be more positive and optimistic in their approach.
+3. Motivation: People with high EI tend to be more optimistic in their approach.
 Thus, making them highly motivated.
-Also, they are more flexible with their work and possess the ability to handle any situation.
+Also, they are more flexible with their work and can handle any situation.

-4. Empathy: Empathy is very important for every working person, especially for people in leadership roles.
-It is very important to put oneself in the other person’s shoes to ensure there is a good mutual connection between the employees.
+4. Empathy: Empathy is essential for every working person, especially for people in leadership roles.
+Putting ourselves in the other person’s shoes is imperative to ensure an excellent mutual connection between the employees.

 5. Social Skills: A person with high EI always cares for others and also tends to get along well with everyone.